UncleClapton/GamepadViewer-PurpleWhiteSkin/README.md

 Gamepad Viewer & PS4 controller skin was created by [Mr McPowned](https://mrmcpowned.com/)

 White PS4 controller edits made by some awesome anonymous dude.

+Made for [Hotsammysliz](https://twitch.tv/hotsammysliz) and The Sweg Kingdom at large.